mfernna/Personal-task-management/README.md

 ## Prerequisites

-- Node.js (>=16) and npm or pnpm
+- Node.js (>=16) and a package manager (npm, yarn, or pnpm)
 - PHP (>=8.0) and Composer
-- (Optional) a database: SQLite, MySQL, or Postgres
+- SQLite (recommended for local development) or other DB (MySQL/Postgres)

+Notes:

+- On Windows `cp` works in PowerShell as an alias for `Copy-Item`, but the README uses cross-platform commands where possible.

 ## Backend — Run locally

-1. Open a terminal and go to the backend folder:
+1. Open a terminal and change to the backend folder:

 ```powershell
 cd Backend
 ```

-2. Install PHP dependencies and prepare env file:
+2. Install PHP dependencies and create the `.env` file:

 ```powershell
 composer install